Dog Training or Behavior Problem? Try Flower Remedies

 helping dogs be more resistant to over-stimulation, lack of focus, and other learning and performance-related issues,

 and improving confidence in needy, clingy, excessively attention-seeking dogs.

-A final area in which I feel flower essences are underutilized is for dogs going through life stages and transitions, such as old age, adolescence, spaying and neutering, etc. Flower essences can help stabilize the dog emotionally during these times of intense change.
+A final area in which I feel flower remedies are underutilized is for dogs going through life stages and transitions, such as old age, adolescence, spaying and neutering, etc. Flower essences can help stabilize the dog emotionally during these times of intense change.

 If these areas of dog behavior interest you, you'll want to browse through Aldaron Essences' online store.
-Our flower essence blends are grouped by behavior categories.
+Our flower remedies blends are grouped by behavior categories.

-How do flower essences adjust attitude and emotion?
+How do flower remedies adjust attitude and emotion?
 It's a good question.

 Bach flower essences are made by placing particular healing flowers in spring water, which allows the water to take on the flower’s energy signature (or "essence").

-When a person or animal uses flower essences, they present an energetic pattern that represents to the body the healthy state of that emotion.
+When a person or animal uses flower remedies, they present an energetic pattern that represents to the body the healthy state of that emotion.
 After being taken for awhile, the taker’s emotions respond to this emotional template and move back to a more centered, balanced state.